-Notes on Setting the RV, FV and SV Divider Values
+Setting the RPV, RV, FV and SV Divider Values in the VCXO PLL to maintain the same PLL frequency multiplication ratio.

 As shown in the loop bandwidth and damping factor equations on page 6, or by using the filter response software available from IDT, increasing FV or SV decreases both bandwidth and damping factor.
 Many applications require that SV=1.
-In these cases, one way to decrease loop bandwidth is to increase the value of FV, which is accompanied by an increase in the value of RV to maintain the same PLL frequency multiplication ratio.
+In these cases, one way to decrease loop bandwidth is to increase the value of FV, which is accompanied by an increase in the value of RPV and/or RV

 However, the phase detector frequency, F{PD} , also needs to be considered.
-F{PD} is equal to the input frequency divided by the value of the RV divider.
+F{PD} is equal to the input frequency divided by the value of the RPV x RV.
 F{PD} should be typically at least 20x the loop bandwidth to prevent loop modulation (phase noise) by the phase detector frequency.
 The phase detector jitter tolerance limit (use 0.4UI) and input phase noise frequency aliasing should be considerations as well.